tanujravi/AFC_using_DRL_DMDc/README.md

 This repository accompanies a master's thesis that develops a framework for coupling a reduced-order model (ROM) into a deep reinforcement learning (DRL) loop in a memory-efficient manner.
-The sample problem is the flow past a 2D cylinder controlled through the angular velocity of the cylinder.
+The sample problem used is the flow past a 2D cylinder controlled through the angular velocity of the cylinder.
 The [drlfoam](https://github.com/OFDataCommittee/drlfoam) library is used as the basis for the DRL framework, and Dynamic Mode Decomposition with Control (DMDc) is tested as the reduced-order model.